bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel/README.md

 sudo apt install gnupg2
 ```

-and the GPG credentials being available e.g. from `settings.xml`.
+and the GPG credentials being available e.g. from `settings.xml` (see [here](https://central.sonatype.org/publish/publish-maven/)).
+In `settings.xml` should be a profile and server configuration both with the `<id>ossrh</id>`.

 More information can be found [here](https://central.sonatype.org/publish/requirements/gpg/).

+Listing keys: `gpg --list-keys --keyid-format short`

+The `pom.xml` must also conform to the minimal requirements containing all relevant tags as required by Sonatype.

 **Snapshot Deployment**